Who Is Liable for Car Accidents in Work Zones?

 If you or a loved one has been injured in a work-zone car accident, you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.

-Lynch Law Firm’s dedicated lawyers will provide you with a free, no obligation consultation to help you understand if you have legal options available to pursue compensation from the at-fault party.
+Lynch Law Firm, PC’s dedicated lawyers will provide you with a free, no obligation consultation to help you understand if you have legal options available to pursue compensation from the at-fault party.
 We will fight to hold the negligent parties accountable and recover maximum compensation for your claim.

 We work on a contingency fee basis, so there are no upfront fees.
 You only have to pay us if we recover compensation for your claim.